 The Information and Instructional Technology (IIT) department is committed to protecting Georgia Southwestern State University’s employees, students, partners and the university from illegal or damaging actions by individuals, either knowingly or unknowingly.
 Access to networks and computer systems owned or operated by Georgia Southwestern State University imposes certain responsibilities and obligations and is granted subject to university policies and local, state, and federal laws.
 Appropriate use should always be legal, ethical, reflect academic honesty, reflect community standards, and show restraint in the consumption of shared resources.
 It should demonstrate respect for intellectual property; ownership of data; system security mechanisms; and individuals' rights to privacy and to freedom from intimidation, harassment, and unwarranted annoyance.
 Appropriate use of computing and networking resources includes instruction; independent study; authorized research; independent research; communications; and official work of the offices, units, recognized student and campus organizations, and agencies of the university.

 Computer labs and classrooms located throughout campus may post additional operational rules and restrictions that are considered part of this policy.
 Users are responsible for reading and following these rules.
 This policy applies to all Georgia Southwestern State University faculty, staff and students, in addition to any guests who are authorized to use the University's computers and/or data network.
 Use of the University's computing and network resources constitutes acceptance of this policy.

-Support for computing functions on the Georgia Southwestern State University campus is the responsibility of Office of Information and Instructional Technology (OIIT).
+Support for computing functions on the Georgia Southwestern State University campus is the responsibility of Information and Instructional Technology (IIT).